Choosing a key algorithm

-Before creating a Certificate Authority (CA), you must choose a signing algorithm for its backing Cloud KMS key.
-CA Service allows creation of CAs with preexisting Cloud KMS keys using any of the supported asymmetric signing algorithms, or by choosing from a smaller subset of those algorithms and having the service create and manage the key lifecycle.
+Before creating a certificate authority (CA), you must choose a signing algorithm for the CA's backing Cloud Key Management Service key.
+Certificate Authority Service allows creation of CAs with preexisting Cloud KMS keys using any of the supported asymmetric signing algorithms, or by choosing from a smaller subset of those algorithms and having the service create and manage the key lifecycle.

 Cloud KMS supports two families of algorithms for asymmetric signing operations: RSA and ECDSA.